 Reconcile your bank and credit card account(s).

 If you’ve been putting off this task each month, now’s the time to get caught up.
-The ending balance on your bank statement minus outstanding checks and plus deposits in transit should match the cash account balance on your balance sheet.
+The ending balance on your bank statement minus outstanding checks and plus transfers in transit should match the cash account balance on your balance sheet.
 If it doesn’t, something hasn’t been accounted for, and you should revisit the step above.
 Don’t forget about monthly bank fees and canceled or uncleared checks.

 Keep track of business taxes.